Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 This can sound OK, but dedicated speakers installed behind you will give the best Atmos effect.

 Therefore, most models in this category have separate Dolby Atmos surround speakers.
-Although, there are some which rely on in-built upfiring drivers if you don’t want more speakers in the room.
+However, some rely on in-built upfiring drivers if you don’t want more speakers in the room.

 Top Pick: Nakamichi Shockwafe Ultra 9.2 EARC Soundbar System